jacksonslibrary/Studying-Journey/OWASP Top 10/Introduction.md

   - Enabling unnecessary services or features
   - Improper cloud permission services
   - Failing to update software
-- Each setting and configuration should be indentified and assessed for security
+- Each setting and configuration should be identified and assessed for security
-- Follow Center for Internet Security (CIS) guidlines and standard
+- Follow Center for Internet Security (CIS) guidelines and standard
 - Address risk tolerance and requirements specific to organization
 - All teams should understand to make secure decisions